Enterprise AI Pricing and Total Cost of Ownership: A Procurement Overview

 Pricing Volatility and Forecast Risk

-Traditional enterprise software produces relatively predictable annual licensing curves.
-Enterprise AI can introduce greater variability.
+Traditional enterprise software typically produces relatively predictable annual licensing curves.
+Enterprise AI can introduce greater variability, and that variability appears to be increasing as the vendor market evolves.

-Usage-based exposure creates budget volatility.
-Token consumption is unevenly distributed across users.
+Usage-based exposure can create budget volatility.
+Token consumption tends to be unevenly distributed across users.
 Prompt expansion and adoption growth can materially increase consumption if not governed.

 The licence price may be accurate.
 The initial TCO estimate often is not.

-Comparing per-seat pricing without architectural context creates false precision.
+Comparing per-seat pricing without architectural context can create false precision.

 Enterprise AI Pricing Is Not Total Cost of Ownership

-Organisations that struggle with enterprise AI cost are rarely those who negotiated poorly.
-They are often those who sequenced decisions incorrectly.
+Organisations that struggle with enterprise AI cost are rarely those that negotiated poorly.
+More often, they are organisations that attempted to model cost before defining the architecture that ultimately determined it.

 This article provides general commercial and procurement commentary only and does not constitute legal, financial, or professional advice.